greenriver/hmis-warehouse/docs/adr/README.md

 ## Contributing

+An ADR should be accepted during the planning phase of new work that requires major architectural changes.

 1. Copy `template.md` to create your new ADR
 2. Fill in the template
 3. Create a pull request